-Scientists see the islands as a harbinger of things to come on continents, where extinction occurs at a slower rate.
-Most island birds evolved on remote archipelagoes, so they are extremely vulnerable to invasive plants, wildlife introduced by humans, the onslaught of new predators, habitat degradation, and disease.
+Scientists see islands as a harbinger of things to come on continents, where extinction occurs at a slower rate.
+Most island birds evolved on remote archipelagoes, so they are extremely vulnerable to foreign plants and wildlife introduced by humans, the onslaught of new predators, habitat degradation, and novel diseases.
 In the last five centuries, 87% percent of bird extinctions worldwide have taken place on islands.
 The addition of climate change threatens to spread mosquito-borne diseases and dry out forests thus increasing the risk of fires.

 Palila is a critically endangered Hawaiian Honeycreeper with a vibrant yellow head, a strong finch bill, and a melodious call.
 Found only on the upper slopes of the largest mountain in the world, Maunakea, Palila declined from 6,600 birds in 2003 to 2,200 in 2008.
 As of a 2019 census, only 1,000 birds are left.
 Conservationists have worked tirelessly to restore Palila’s mamane-naio forest, eliminate predators and invasive species, fence critical habitat, reduce fire threats to the forest, and raise captive-bred birds to boost populations.
 In 2019, the San Diego Zoo and Mauna Kea Forest Restoration Project coordinated the release of Palila to the wild.

-We are racing against the clock to tell this powerful story of how efforts to save one bird can save, not only it’s own, but prevent the extinction of a multitude of Hawaiian species living on Maunakea and beyond.
-Our film's mission is for audiences to care deeply about our stewardship of Nature and all that we have been gifted, as we are all connected as one family.
-Through our Native Hawaiian characters, the film presents an alternative approach to blending science and spirituality to conservation.
+We are racing against the clock to tell this powerful story of how efforts to save one bird can save, not only it’s own, but prevent the extinction of other vulnerable species.
+Our film's mission is to inspire audiences to care about vulnerable flora and fauna in their backyards, and find their own personal connection to Nature.
+Through our Native Hawaiian characters, the film highlights indigenous perspectives about Hawaiian ecosystem restoration, sustainable stewardship and land management.